-Many people throughout Florida and the rest of the country own group disability insurance policies.
-Policyholders presume that these policies provide a measure of financial protection when they suffer catastrophic injuries and illnesses.
-If you have disability insurance through your employer, it is important to understand that the law favors your employer and the insurance company when you make a claim.
-The reason that policyholders have limited rights in this situation is because the vast majority of employer disability insurance plans fall under the auspices of the Employees Retirement Security Act of 1974 (“ERISA”).
+If you have disability insurance through a private employer, it is important to understand that the law favors your employer and the insurance company when you make a claim.
+The reason that policyholders have limited rights in this situation is because the vast majority of employer disability insurance plans fall under the governance of the Employees Retirement Security Act of 1974 (“ERISA”).

-The bottom line is that ERISA disability claims constitute a significant challenge to dispute because an insured has an unrealistically short period to gather evidence to present in the appeal.
+The bottom line is that ERISA disability insurance claims constitute a significant challenge to dispute because an insured has an unrealistically short period to gather evidence to present in the appeal.
 When specific evidence is not presented at the appeal, the insured will lose the right to use the evidence at trial.
-Because the odds are stacked against policyholders challenging denial of benefits under an employer provided ERISA disability policy, you should obtain legal advice from an experienced Florida disability insurance attorney as soon as possible.
+Because the odds are stacked against policyholders challenging a denial of benefits under a private employer provided ERISA disability policy, you should obtain legal advice from an experienced ERISA disability insurance insurance claims attorney as soon as possible.

 You can reach Miami Long Term Disability Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].